ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 client with physical access to the network.
-An implementation that is intended for point-to-site connections might limit clients to a single source MAC address, or Ethernet proxying endpoints might be configured to limit forwarding to pre-configured MAC addresses, though such filtering is outside the scope of this protocol.
+An implementation that is intended for point-to-site connections might limit clients to a single source MAC address, or Ethernet proxying endpoints might be configured to limit forwarding to pre-configured MAC addresses, or clients could be authenticated by [IEEE802.1X] Port Based Network Access Control, though such filtering is outside the scope of this protocol.
 Dynamic signalling or negotiation of MAC address filtering is left to future extensions.

 This protocol is agnostic to where on the Ethernet segment a gateway for higher-level routing might be located.
 A client may connect via an Ethernet